FenriRagni/food-finder/README.md

 ## TEST
 * Conducted test on search function for many different location.
-* Conducted test on search function for many different food.
+* Conducted test on search function for many different food recipe.
 * Conducted test on website opening on loading/closing window.
+* Conducted test on location storage for bookmark items.

 ### GOOGLE PLACES